 This setup has a large accurate bubble level that isn’t hidden by the camera.
-That might not seem like a big deal, but there are a lot tripod heads that aren’t as easy to make changes when the camera is attached.
+That might not seem like a big deal, but there are many tripod heads that aren’t as easy to make changes when the camera is attached.
 Spending the extra money here has made photographing landscapes and panoramas an absolute dream.
-In the past I’ve had to fight the tripod to get the movements I need, especially when using long focal lengths like 200mm.
+In the past, I’ve had to fight the tripod to get the movements I need, especially when using long focal lengths like 200mm.

-All in all, while the levelling head isn’t necessarily required, it has been one of the best additions to my tripod.
-The levelling base helps ensure that I do not have to spend time going through the painful process of adjusting the individual tripod legs to create a level image.
-I’ll take the extra 240g of weight for how much easier the levelling base makes landscape photography.
+All in all, while the leveling head isn’t necessarily required, it has been one of the best additions to my tripod.
+The leveling base helps ensure that I do not have to spend time going through the painful process of adjusting the individual tripod legs to create a level image.
+I’ll take the extra 240g of weight for how much easier the leveling base makes landscape photography.

 I can honestly tell you that I LOVE my tripod head.
 Yup, sounds super strange to say that, but every time I rotate the moving parts on it and feel the precision of the movement, I always tell myself, “I love my tripod head!”
 I feel like a team of German engineers who pride themselves on precision made it, even though it is not from Germany.

-The tripod carbon fiber and therefore, lightweight.
+The tripod is made of carbon fiber and therefore, lightweight.
 The T in the model name stands for the tall version.
 There is also a shorter version.